Succeeding at Your Next Speaking Engagement

 Understanding Your Audience

-Or, perhaps you will be speaking to a group of employees about how your company is performing.
-Your goal would be to ensure their continued commitment and engagement with the organization.
-Employees might be interested in learning more about how company performance may affect their job security or future opportunities with the company, changes that may be coming that could impact their jobs or work environment, whether raises or bonuses may be part of their futures, and so on.
+Or you may be addressing employees about your company’s performance.
+Your goal would be to ensure their continued commitment and engagement.
+Employees also might be interested in learning how company performance may affect their job security, about future opportunities with the company, about changes that could affect their jobs or work environment, or about potential raises or bonuses, etc.

 Balancing Logos, Ethos, and Pathos

-The philosopher Aristotle coined the terms ethos, pathos, and logos centuries ago, but they are still relevant today and can help speakers ensure a good balance between key elements of a presentation built to move or persuade an audience.
+The philosopher Aristotle coined the terms ethos, pathos, and logos centuries ago, but they are still relevant today and can help speakers ensure a balance between key elements of a presentation built to move or persuade an audience.

 • Ethos involves convincing an audience of your credibility.